Tyrrrz/MiniRazor/Readme.md

 await TemplateFoo.RenderAsync(Console.Out, "world");
 ```

-Note that the type of the `model` parameter in `RenderAsync(...)` is inferred from the `@inherits` directive in the template.
+Note that the type of the `model` parameter in `RenderAsync(...)` is automatically inferred from the `@inherits` directive specified in the template.
 Here, since the template is derived from `MiniRazor.TemplateBase<string>`, the method expects a parameter of type `string`.

-### Compile templates at run time
+### Compiling templates at run time

 If the previous approach doesn't fit your usage scenario, you can also compile templates at runtime.
-To do that, simply call `Razor.Compile(...)` with the template's source code:
+To do that, call `Razor.Compile(...)` with the template's source code:

 ```csharp
 // Compile the template into an in-memory assembly